LonelyMiko/Spring-Cedacri/README.md

 Get all students: Send GET request to `http://localhost:8080/api/v1/students`

-Get one student: Send GET request to `http://localhost:8080/api/v1/courses`

-Delete student: Send DELETE request to `/instructors/delete/{id}`
+Delete teachers: Send DELETE request to `/instructors/delete/{id}`

-Update student: Send PUT request to `http://localhost:8080//instructors/edit`
+Update teachers: Send PUT request to `http://localhost:8080//instructors/edit`

 To insert or update also send a json on the body of request like the example below